agnesdeng/mixgb/docs/reference/createNA.md

   A complete data frame.

-- var.names:
+- cols:

-  The names of variables where missing values will be generated.
+  A vector specifying the names of the columns in which missing values should be generated.

 - p:

-  The proportion of missing values in the data frame or the proportions of missing values corresponding to the variables specified in `var.names`.
+  The proportion of missing values in the data frame or the proportions of missing values corresponding to the variables specified in `cols`.

 ## Value